What are UX and UI design?

 Difference between UX and UI?

-The terms user experience and user interface design are frequently used interchangeably (which is incorrect), but they are two distinct professional paths.
+Therefore, it is incorrect to say that user experience and user interface design are two distinct career paths.
 While both UX and UI design is concerned with the end-user, there are some key distinctions between the two.
 “UI is the saddle, the stirrups, and the reins,” Web Developer Dain Miller puts it best.
-“UX” is defined as “the sensation of being able to ride a horse.”
+The definition of “UX” is “the feeling of being able to ride a horse.”

 The horseback riding analogy accurately depicts the roles of UX and UI once more.
 They are intricately related, although they serve two distinct functions.
 Each one contributes to the user’s overall horseback riding experience.
 Each individual must be aware of his or her target user and the desired consequence.